 Impact investing has the power to contribute to finding solutions for many of the world’s social and environmental challenges and can help to fast-track the move towards a more sustainable strategy.
 However, it is also important to ensure that the ‘impact’ is effectively managed and measured in order to reduce concerns around ‘impact washing’.
 In order to do this, there needs to be a clearly defined intent and contribution, which makes it easier for pension funds to allocate investments to areas that align most closely with their own goals.
 Pension funds with a deliberate intent can define the objectives of their contribution, and align their measurement of impact to tailored key-impact indicators as highlighted by the IFC-led Operating Principles for Impact Management.

-The commentary was written for IFR and published in „Agefi Indices“ issue on May 25, 2020.
+The commentary was first published in „Agefi Indices“ issue on May 25, 2020.